nurilee37/udacityms-3rdproject/README.md

 6) Visualize the training runs
 6) Select the best configuration for your model

 In this project, we build and optimize an Azure ML pipeline using the Python SDK and a provided Scikit-learn model.
 This model is then compared to an Azure AutoML run.
-In the Azure Machine Learning Python SDK, within the machine learning workspace and relevant compute cluster, we can easily load data, pre-process data, tune hyperparameters, train models, choose the best model, register the best model and call the ML endpoint.
+In the Azure Machine Learning Python SDK, within the machine learning workspace and relevant compute cluster, we can easily load data, pre-process data, tune hyperparameters, train models, choose the best model, register the best model, deploy the ML service and call the ML endpoint.
 Especially with HyperDrive, the hyperparmeter optimization can be automated and with AutoML, all the ML lifecycle can be automated.

 ![](img/AzureML_Pipeline.png)